 Cut off all old luggage tags from your suitcases.
 Put your ECU address, or the ISPS address and contact information on a tag outside of your bag, and on a card that will go somewhere inside your bag as well.
 Once you have finished packing, zip up securely, but do not lock any of the compartments on your bags, so that they may be opened if chosen for security inspection.
 Locks will be broken if additional inspection is required.

-The weather in Ada can range from very hot and humid in the summer to quite cold and freezing in the winter.
+The weather in Ada can range from very hot and humid in the summer to quite cold and freeze in the winter.
 You need to plan for all four seasons – fall, winter, spring & summer.
 For the summer you will need light casual clothes.
 To plan for the changing weather from fall through spring, you will probably want to have at least one heavy coat or jacket and a light jacket or sweater to start with.

 We strongly recommend that you bring some traditional attire from your country for cultural events and/or special occasions!